LoginRadius/engineering-portal/content/engineering/integrate-invisible-captcha-on-bot-protection-with-loginradius/index.md

 ---
 title: "How to Integrate Invisible reCAPTCHA for Bot Protection"
-date: "2022-02-24"
+date: "2022-04-07"
-coverImage: "cover.png"
+coverImage: "configure-invisible-reCAPTCHA.png"
 author: "Versha Gupta"
 tags: ["reCAPTCHA", "LoginRadius"]
 description: "If you only want to integrate reCAPTCHA invisibly on specific pages, LoginRadius can help you.
 This tutorial explains how you can quickly integrate invisible reCAPTCHA."
 ---

-Finding it challenging to integrate invisible reCAPTCHA only in specific web pages?
+Finding it challenging to integrate invisible reCAPTCHA only on specific web pages?
 This short tutorial helps you implement invisible reCAPTCHA at specific and distinct containers, such as login and forgot password.
 This tutorial uses LoginRadius to demonstrate this.

 > You can [quickly create a free LoginRadius account here](https://accounts.loginradius.com/auth.aspx?plan=developer&action=register).